Revised September 2022.

 He’s learning a predictor.
 One stimulus predicting another – regardless of behaviour.
 Classical conditioning.
 Or in this case, classical counterconditioning.

-Technically, Sophia didn’t use the treat as a reinforcer for desired behaviour, she used it as an unconditioned stimulus (the air-in-the-face being the conditioned stimulus).
+Technically, Sophia didn’t use the treat as a reinforcer for desired behaviour, she used it as an unconditioned stimulus (the air-in-the-face being the intended conditioned stimulus).

 The purpose of the exercise was not to get polite behaviour, but to change the emotional state related to air-in-the-face.
 And once the emotional state changed, the behavioural manifestations changed too.
 So those warning signals disappeared, since the animal no longer feared air-in-the-face – he’s learned that it predicted treats!